dgottlieb/nachdb/lesson1/README.md

 As such, feel free to change their definitions (but not their signatures).
 The `GlobalTxn` and `Txn` data types may also withstand some alterations without resulting in a compilation error.

 # Instruction/Hints
 One way to implement snapshot isolation is to have `GlobalTxn` track every `TxnId` that has ever committed in a set.
 Beginning a transaction could then take a lock and copy the set of committed transactions.
-A call to `IsVisible` returns true iff, the input `txnId` is in th set.
+A call to `IsVisible` returns true iff the input `txnId` is in the set.

 The example implementation obviously suffers in performance as the program commits more and more transactions.
 In this lesson (with the provided definitions for `Session::Commit` and `Session::Rollback`) there's a optimization the data types suggest.